min2ha/ukwa-site/content/target/37667/index.en.md

   "subject": "EU Referendum"
 }

-# LSE IDEAS: A European Union without the United Kingdom: the geopolitics of a British exit from the EU

 A vote by the British people to withdraw from the EU – also known as a ‘Brexit’ – will have significant implications for the EU, the ideas and structures of European integration, and European geopolitics.
 Opinion polls show that a vote to withdraw is a distinct possibility.
 This Strategic Update examines how likely a Brexit is and explores what it could mean for the EU, European integration, and Europe’s economics and security.